-The Tesla Model 3 Strangely Lacks Some Basic Features, Like AM/FM Radio, Bluetooth Streaming And Web Access
+The Tesla Model 3 Strangely Lacks Some Basic Features, Like AM/FM Radio, Bluetooth Streaming, And Web Access

 Over the past couple of months, the only Model 3 units that were delivered were the ones purchased by employees of CEO Elon Musk’s family of companies, such as Tesla and SpaceX.
 Recently, however, Model 3 units started making their way to customers who were not employed by Musk at all.
 Thus, the real feedback on the vehicle’s features began to pour in.

 As noted by the EV’s owners in the Model 3 Owners Club Forum, there are a number of features that are missing from the mass-market Tesla.
-Some of these features are strangely basic, and are found even on ten-year-old entry-level vehicles on the A-Class segment.
+Some of these features are strangely basic, and are found even on 10-year-old entry-level vehicles on the A-Class segment.

 Among these absent features is the capability to receive FM radio signals.
 This means that unlike other vehicles on the road, the Tesla Model 3 would not be able to access local radio stations.
 Music in the car is currently limited to Slacker Radio, a Spotify-like service with a significantly smaller music library, according to a report from The Drive.